eswlo/GCPal/README.md

 ## Roadmap
 - [x] Create a simple, functional script.
-- [ ] Implement frontend & API to allow users to create Google forms that meet their needs.
+- [ ] Implement frontend/UI that allows users to indicate the header info of their Google forms.
 - [ ] Use the above information to dynamically generate tables.